SMTG-Bham/ShakeNBreak/docs/Analysis.rst

 Finally, to continue our defect workflow, it can be useful to save the ground state defect structures.
 Using the ``snb-groundstate`` command, we can generate a ``Groundstate`` folder for each defect with its ground state structure.
-The name of the ground state directory and structure file can be customised with the ``--directory`` and ``--groundstate_filename`` flag, respectively:
+The name of the ground state directory and of the structure file can be customised with the ``--directory`` and ``--groundstate_filename`` flags, respectively:

 .. code:: bash